au-nlp/project-milestone-p2-group20/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/hgNAtOO3)
 # Bridging the Language Gap: A Systematic Approach to Generating Patient-Friendly Clinical Study Descriptions

-## TO DO
-- x fill out missing max and min age -> for max take max for min take 1
-- x fill out study_population -> "general population" or something generic
-- x decide how to fill out missing keywords
-- x drop rows that are missing what's under outcome
-- x decide what to do with rows that have very long detailed description (avg=296 and max=4731) -> count how many over 1000
-- decide if we use the textstat metrics for readability
-- decide how to start experimenting for p3 -> what we want to do with the data
-- decide the final stage that we are having the project after p2 and how will p3 pick it up
-- show how the data will look like at the end of p2:
- "title: ..., description: ..., eligibility criteria: ..., ....."
-- clean up and organize notebook

-## Repo Organization:
-To add new implementation please create new branch and do merge request (do not push directly to main to prevent conflicts).
-To create new branch:
-- checkout to main: git checkout main
-- create new branch: git checkout -b branch-name

-[Idea, Abstract,Methods other Documentation(P1, P2 and P3) below]

 Idea: Transforming Clinical Trial Descriptions into Patient-Readable Summaries

 Dataset: Clinical Trails - https://huggingface.co/datasets/louisbrulenaudet/clinical-trials/viewer/default/train?views%5B%5D=train